Psychiatric-mental health nurse practitioner: Education

-The first step to becoming a psychiatric-mental health nurse practitioner is becoming an RN.
-First it is required to earn a Bachelor of Science in Nursing degree from an accredited 4-year university, or an associate degree in a nursing program.
-After completing the program of choice, the National Council Licensure Examination for a Registered Nurse (NCLEX-RN) is available to take.
-One must pass the NCLEX-RN before applying for the state licensure for an RN.
-After the individual passes the NCLEX-RN, the individual can then start applying to a master’s or doctoral program that is accredited by the Commission on Collegiate Nursing Education (CCNE), or the Accreditation Commission for Education in Nursing (ACEN).
+The first step to becoming a psychiatric-mental health nurse practitioner is becoming a registered nurse (RN).
+First, it is required to earn a Bachelor of Science in Nursing (BSN) from an accredited program (typically 4 years, or alternatively, an Associate Degree in Nursing (ADN) followed by a Bachelor of Science in Nursing Completion (BSN completion) program).
+After completing the program of choice, the National Council Licensure Examination for a Registered Nurse (NCLEX-RN) must be taken and passed before becoming an RN.
+After acquiring RN licensure, the individual can then start applying to a master's or doctoral program that is accredited by the Commission on Collegiate Nursing Education (CCNE), or the Accreditation Commission for Education in Nursing (ACEN).
 A Psychiatric Mental Health Nurse Practitioner degree requires two to five additional years of training.
-At minimum, the candidate must complete an approved Master of Science in Nursing (MSN), Post-Master's Certificate, or Doctor of Nursing Practice (DNP) advanced nursing education program.
+At minimum, the candidate must complete an approved Master of Science in Nursing (MSN), post-master's certificate, or Doctor of Nursing Practice (DNP) advanced nursing education program.

-Individuals who already possess a bachelor's degree in another field can attend one of many accelerated BSN programs before entering an approved MSN or DNP program.
-Accelerated BSN programs typically take one and a half to two years after completion of prerequisite coursework.
-A new training modality is the master's entry/graduate entry to practice nursing program model, which is specifically designed for those with bachelor's degrees in non-nursing fields.
-Entrants to these programs typically spend one to two years completing bachelor level nursing classes to allow them to sit for the nursing board exam NCLEX-RN, and then proceed straight into an additional 2–3 years of graduate level coursework.
-This is followed by clinical rotations, of at least 600 hours, to complete an MSN degree or 1000 hours for the DNP.
-Students must then successfully pass a board examination to practice as a Psychiatric Mental Health Nurse Practitioner (PMHNP).
-PMHNP-BC is the American Nurses Credentialing Center (ANCC) designated title for a board certified Advanced Practice Psychiatric Mental Health Nurse Practitioner.
+For individuals with a bachelor's degree in a field other than nursing, accelerated BSN programs or master's entry/graduate entry to practice nursing programs offer alternative pathways.
+Accelerated BSN programs provide a condensed curriculum for non-nurses to earn a BSN in one and a half to two years, allowing them to pursue MSN or DNP programs.
+Master's entry programs typically integrate basic nursing coursework with graduate-level PMHNP studies, taking three to four years to complete.
+All PMHNP programs require in clinical preceptorships, with a minimum of 500 hours for MSN and 1000 hours for DNP, before students become eligible for the PMHNP board examination.

-The DNP is the planned entry level degree for advanced practice registered nurses according to the ANCC.
+The DNP degree has been suggested as the planned entry-level degree for advanced practice registered nurses, according to the ANCC.
 However, no state has initiated any laws regarding the DNP as the minimum degree.
-It is expected that current master's-prepared nurses will be "grandfathered' into the new system and as long as they keep their certification current, they will not be required to pursue a doctoral degree.
+It is expected that current master's-prepared nurses will be "grandfathered' into the new system, and as long as they keep their certification current, they will not be required to pursue a doctoral degree.

 There are many schools that offer the graduate education required for this profession.
-Notable schools with Psychiatric-Mental Health Nurse practitioner programs are Vanderbilt University School of Nursing, Yale School of Nursing, Saint Louis University, University of California-San Francisco, University of Pennsylvania, and Columbia University School of Nursing.
+Notable schools with psychiatric-mental health nurse practitioner programs are Vanderbilt University School of Nursing, Yale School of Nursing, Saint Louis University, University of California-San Francisco, University of Pennsylvania, and Columbia University School of Nursing.
 A listing of PMHNP programs by state can be found online at the American Nurses Credentialing Center (ANCC) and American Psychiatric Nurses Association (APNA).